I’ve started noticing a pattern.

 How often do you find your most skilled engineers and technical professionals sinking precious hours into analyzing (free) drawings for prospects, conducting (free) research on their behalf, designing (free) prototypes for them and so on — and with no guarantee of a dollar in return?

 Listen, as some outside marketing guy, I can’t sit here and tell you definitively that you’re wrong for doing it.
 I know — it’s just part of winning the job.

 But maybe, it doesn’t have to be.

 Breaking off the first 5%

 My idea here is simple.

-Can you take the first 5% (or heck, even 1%) of your prospective customer’s budget, break it off from the total cost of the solution you would have likely proposed, brand it as the “The [YOUR COMPANY] Diagnostic”, and sell is as the standalone Step One in a new customer engagement?
+Can you take the first 5% (or heck, even 1%) of your prospective customer’s budget, break it off from the total cost of the solution you would have likely proposed, brand it as the “The [YOUR COMPANY] Diagnostic” and sell is as the standalone first step in a new customer engagement?

 Maybe it’s a defined, step-by-step prototype creation process to test a potential solution.

 For us at Gorilla, it’s our Industrial Marketing Road Map – a paid strategy engagement consisting of a half-day Discovery Workshop, followed two weeks later by the delivery of a research-backed action plan.
-This project follows a very specific process, costs exactly $5000 and requires no additional commitment.
-It’s Step One – every time.
+This project follows a very specific process, costs exactly $7,500 and requires no additional commitment.
+It’s step one – every time.

 Our business has taken exponential leaps forward since we implemented this process in 2018.
 And we haven’t looked back.